Magnum and LCC Intensive Documentary Photography Course – Summer 2020 – Online

-Magnum Photos and the London College of Communication are proud to offer one scholarship opportunity for an emerging photographer from London.
-Thanks to Fujifilm UK, we can provide the successful applicant with a camera for the duration of the course.
+Magnum Photos and the London College of Communication are proud to offer one scholarship opportunity for a Black photographer based in the UK.

-Applicants should be from or currently living in London and should show commitment, motivation and enthusiasm in pursuing a career in photography.
-This scholarship is open to anyone who considers themselves to be an emerging photographer regardless of age.
+Applicants should show commitment, motivation and enthusiasm in pursuing a career in photography, regardless of age.

 Your application should include: